apps-for-linux/apps-for-linux.github.io/src/content/blog/cpu-x.md

 ---
 title: "CPU-X"
+description: |
-summary: "Free software that gathers information on CPU, motherboard and more."
+ "Free software that gathers information on CPU, motherboard and more."
 date: 2024-12-01T14:29:00Z
 categories: ["Utilities"]
 authors: